 My name is Kay and my background is in product and graphic design.

-I started practicing mindfulness two years ago through the NeuroMuscular Centre and found it to be a very powerful tool to help support my own mental wellbeing.
+I started practicing mindfulness several years ago through the NeuroMuscular Centre and found it to be a very powerful tool to help support my own mental wellbeing.
 I wanted to take this opportunity to share some of the things I've learned along the way.

 I feel it is important to work in a transparent way offering warmth and acceptance ensuring people have a safe space to self explore.
 I am extremely passionate about helping others.